bluesky/bluesky/doc/source/msg.rst

 stage
 +++++
+Instruct the RunEngine to stage the object.
+This calls ``obj.stage()``.

 trigger
 +++++++

-This will call the ``obj.trigger`` method and cache the returned status object.
+This will call the ``obj.trigger`` method and cache the returned status object and caches the returned status object.

 unstage
 +++++++
+Instruct the RunEngine to unstage the object.
+This calls ``obj.unstage()`` and caches the returned status object.

 sleep
 +++++